cpp-tutor/pseudocode-compiler/README.md

 https://filestore.aqa.org.uk/resources/computing/AQA-8525-NG-PC.PDF

 Note that the only deliberate change from the specification is for `SUBROUTINE` parameters needing to be followed by `: Type` (as for `RECORD` fields), but not where the `SUBROUTINE` is called with arguments.

+**Update:** Compound assignment of `RECORD`s now appears in the specification above, as does `OUTPUT`ing of a comma-separated list of `StringExp`s.
+Support for both of these is anticipated in a future release.